samber/oops/README.md

 ## Why naming this library "oops"?

-Have you already heard a developer yelling at unclear error messages in Sentry, with no context, just before figuring out he wrote this piece of shit by himself?
+Have you already heard a developer yelling at unclear error messages in Sentry, with zero context, only to realize he wrote that piece of shit himself?

 Yes.
 Me too.